lyndachiwetelu/tweet-monitor/src/README.md

 to create the user.

-- You can change the password of the user to fit your wants but as this is a test you can also use the default password in the command above of 1234.
+- You can change the password of the user to fit your wants in the `.env` file `DB_USER_PASS=` but as this is just a test you can also use the default password of 1234.

+Note that you have to use the same password you created a user with in the `.env` file if you're going to change it.

 You are now ready to use the app.

-### How to use
+## How to use
 - Clone this app to your local Machine
 - You need a Twitter bearer token to use this app.
 Set up a twitter project and application on https://developer.twitter.com/, you will get a bearer token.
 [Follow this guide here](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens) if it is unclear to you how to go about this
 - Copy the `env.example` file and rename it to